Operation 1027: 26–30 January

 Fighters from the Pa-O National Liberation Army (PNLA) and the KNDF attacked the town of Hsi Hseng in Southern Shan State.
 The PNLA had been a signatory of the National Ceasefire Agreement, but following escalating tensions with the junta, including a skirmish at a PNLA convoy, the group ended their neutrality and declared war against the regime.
 The battle is the first in Southern Shan State since the operation began.

-Also on 30 January, Bai Xuoqian was arrested by the junta, which transferred him along with other nine people, including his son Bai Yingcang, to China.
+Also on 30 January, Bai Xuoqian was arrested by the junta, which transferred him along with nine other people, including his son Bai Yingcang, to China.
 Wei Huairen and Liu Zhengxiang were also among those handed over to China.

 February 2024

 On 7 February, it was reported that the Tatmadaw counter-offensive to retake Kawlin was proceeding and that they were getting closer to the city.
 The Tatmadaw was supported by air.
 PDF formations in Kawlin said they were preparing to defend the city.

 On 11 February, pro-junta media reported that the junta had recaptured Kawlin in Sagaing Region from the People's Defense Force and Kachin Independence Army.
 The National Unity Government President's Office spokesperson Kyaw Zaw denied that the Tatmadaw took control of Kawlin but acknowledged that it had entered the town.
 On 12 February, pro-NUG media acknowledged that junta forces had fully recaptured Kawlin.